lavaughncampbell/SEI-Project-2/README.md

 # SEI-Project-2
-The concept of our game is to to connect local small businesses with developers who can redesign their old websites.
+The concept of our app is to to connect local small businesses with developers who can redesign their old websites.

 # WorkFlow